Event Review: When Women Speak #WhenSheSpeaks

 Kristin DuMez was writing to an audience of non-evangelicals, moving the conversation away from her personal story and toward historical context.
 DuMez wanted to speak the truth without deferring to power.

 These three authors speak against a viewpoint called Complementarianism.
-This view teaches that God ordains that women's roles be different from men's, equal but complementary.
-Complementarians teach that a woman's role is in the home, submitting to her husband as the head of the home, to be silent at churches, without power or say in society.
+This view is held by many evangelicals, and it teaches that God ordains that women's roles be subordinate to men, equal in value and complementary to each other.
+Complementarians teach that a woman's role is in the home, submitting to her husband as the head of the home, to be silent at church, without power or say in society.
 Evangelicals have produced many books, study guides, devotionals, and movies, which promote the complementarian view.
-The authors discussed how evangelicals have perpetrated patriarchy by promoting Complementarianism.
+The authors discussed how evangelicals have perpetrated male hierarchies of power by promoting Complementarianism, which is actually Christian patriarchy.

 Barr's book shows that the complementarian view is not Biblical and it reflects culture rather than Christ.
 She demonstrates that Complementarianism is the same as patriarchy; it is a man-made doctrine that hurts women.
 It is this same patriarchy that limits the roles of blacks and the roles of women.
 Sexism cannot be uprooted without racism being addressed; patriarchy is parallel to racism.
 We saw this in the early years when most suffragists lobbying for the vote were also speaking against slavery.